 USTL students may apply to pursue a wide range of academic disciplines, including but not limited to agricultural science, business communication, economics, education, environmental science, international relations, political science, psychology, and sociology.
-USTL students who achieve a TOEFL score of between 400 and 500 during the application process (see below) are required to complete one or two semesters of intensive English language training in the U.S. before beginning their four years of degree-related study.
-USTL awards provide full support for the additional period of study and residency in the U.S.

-Community Service: In order to expose participants to the principles of community service and social responsibility in the United States, USTL participants are required to perform a minimum of 20 hours of community service at local organizations per year during their study in the U.S. Community service projects may include volunteering at public schools, retirement homes, youth activity centers, and local food banks.
+In order to expose participants to the principles of community service and social responsibility in the United States, USTL participants are required to perform a minimum of 20 hours of community service at local organizations per year during their study in the U.S. Community service projects may include volunteering at public schools, retirement homes, youth activity centers, and local food banks.

 OTHER USTL PROGRAM ACTIVITES

-USTL fellows agree to conduct at least two presentations about their home country and culture during their studies in the U.S. These presentations may be completed during such events as International Education Week and New Student Orientation at their host-university campuses.
+USTL fellows agree to conduct at least two presentations about their home country and culture during their studies in the U.S. These presentations may be completed during such events as International Education Week and New Student Orientation at their host institution campuses.
 Participants begin to prepare materials for these presentations during their pre-departure orientation.
 USTL students also agree to serve as mentors for future participants by speaking at their former schools about the USTL program, answering questions from potential applicants or active participants, and helping to update orientation materials (see alumni activities below).

-ORIENTATION PROGRAMS AND PARTICIPANT SUPPORT IN THE US
+ORIENTATION PROGRAMS AND PARTICIPANT SUPPORT IN THE U.S.

 Before the start of their semester terms in August, first-year USTL participants travel to Washington, DC for a two-day arrival orientation program at the American Councils headquarters.
 Participants attend a series of special seminars and presentations addressing U.S. academic culture, community service, cultural enrichment activities, summer study, and internships.
 Participants also learn about health and safety, emergency procedures, in-country support from American Councils staff, and banking and personal finance in the U.S. In addition, participants visit cultural and historical sites such as the Smithsonian Museum of American History and the Jefferson, Lincoln, and Martin Luther King Memorials.